thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 The range of topics in this document is large.
 The following topics are raised here, but will not be demonstrated or coded until a follow up is written:

+- map-reduce
     - concurrent and serial Java 8 map-reduce code samples.
     - code to auto-generate gigabytes of test data to benchmark both approaches.

+- validation, unit and integration testing.
+ - focus on W3C XML Schema.

 ##What we are going to do today.
 This tutorial demonstrates an approach to data integration, providing XML output or transformation from legacy data